-our Charter School with a varied set of strengths and challenges in addition to racial, socioeconomic and cultural diversity.
-Our instructional approach assumes that it is our job to learn about our students via the assessments and assessment practices presented in Element 2 and Element 3, as well as through ongoing observations of student work and students at work.
-Our curriculum planning process, detailed below, considers what we know about past student performance in relationship to the standards that they are to master.
-Our flexible instructional strategies, also presented below, allow us to be responsive to student needs as revealed by assessment and observation.
+Our expected student population will be highly diverse, as demonstrated through a comparison of the Charter School's student population and the community demographics described above.
+Our students will arrive at our Charter School with a varied set of strengths and challenges in addition to racial, socio-economic and cultural diversity.
+Our instructional approach will assume that it will be our job to learn about our students via the assessments and assessment practices presented in Element 2 and Element 3, as well as through ongoing observations of student work and students at work.
+Our curriculum planning process, detailed below, will consider what we know about past student performance in relationship to the standards that they are to master.
+Our flexible instructional strategies, also presented below, will allow us to be responsive to student needs as revealed by assessment and observation.

-All aspects of our curriculum are carefully designed and based on extensive research supporting our choices as "best practices."
+All aspects of our curriculum will be carefully designed and based on extensive research supporting our choices as "best practices."
 Further, we have collaborated extensively with similar schools that educate a mixed-socioeconomic status population with similar curricula to ours and have recognized tremendous success in their initial years of operation.
-Our collaborations have included Larchmont Charter School, The City School, Summit Prep (in the Bay area), and High Tech High (in the San Diego area).
+Our collaborations have included Larchmont Charter School, The City School, and Multicultural

+Learning Center, among other schools.
 Our collaboration has included sharing resources, school visits, staff collaboration and other initiatives.
-Our primary focus is collaborating with the other schools in the CWC Los Angeles network.
-As such, CWC 3 participates in the organized and regular collaboration sessions and professional development series with the other CWC Los Angeles schools.
+Our primary focus will be collaborating with the other schools in the CWC LA region.
+As such, CWC 4 will participate in the organized and regular collaboration sessions and series of professional development meetings with the other existing schools in the CWC LA region.
+In addition, CWC 4 will work to have teachers collaborate with staff at other charter schools throughout the region, such as Larchmont Charter School, the City School, Valley Charter, the Multicultural Learning Center, and others.

-Most importantly, the key to our instructional methodologies is a focus on individualized instruction, tailored to student need, as opposed to instruction being driven by school or teacher needs.
+Most importantly, the key to our instructional methodologies will be a focus on individualized instruction, tailored to student need, as opposed to instruction being driven by school or teacher needs.
 We believe that all children can succeed and achieve state standards mastery, regardless of their background or circumstances when they enter our school.
 The challenge for us, as educators, is to discover the means with which to help each individual child achieve his or her full potential.
 By using these active learning strategies, and with a strong focus on data and ongoing multi-faceted assessments to inform instruction, we are confident that all of our sub-groups and individual students will succeed.